 The lotus flower offers a fascinating metaphor for the practice of yoga in its rootedness to the earth, the process of purification (Śauca), a blossom that cannot be forced (clearly the metaphor wasn’t sinking in), and a kind of heavenly beauty or connection to the divine.
-The pose is one that many of us in the West have difficulty with as a result of our lives spent standing and walking upright, sitting in chairs and in our cars, and our overall, mostly sedentary lifestyles.
+The pose is one that many of us have difficulty for all kinds of reasons.

 Not only was the pose not forthcoming, but somehow the metaphor began to wear on me.
 My education and my life as a writer taught me the limitations of cliché.
 An overused phrase with universal meaning begins, in time, to lose its evocative power.
 So as a visual for the meditation work I was engaged in, discovering something that grew and thrived in Maine became my objective.
 I also wanted the plant I chose to be adaptive to circumstance, like me, but not rooted exactly like the lotus since my own roots are all the way across the country in the high desert of Montana.
 I sought a visual symbol that could share an affinity with my own life steeped in Montana’s copper mining culture and heavy drinking, ELO and my mother’s subtle insistence that I could do anything and be anyone I wanted to be if I just set my mind to it (except, it seems, lotus pose).
 I wanted to find singular focus, not get stuck in a literary criticism of the way in which the lotus has begun to lack both the specificity and complexity that could actually be of use as a visualization in my goal of achieving the so-named pose.